sakivks/simple-todos-react/README.md

 - Some more changes in master
 - Making some changes in feature branch by user2
 - One change by Sairam
-- Mr. Fernandis is cool, but no more
+- Mr. Fernandes is cool, but no more